EnviroAutomate User Guide

 Managing Action Items:

-Navigate to "Action Items" in the WORKFLOW section
+Navigate to Action Items in the WORKFLOW section.

-Filter by priority, assignee, or date
+Filter by priority, assignee, or date.

-Mark items as complete when finished
+Mark items as Completed when finished.

-Add notes to items for tracking progress
+Add notes for tracking progress.

 Status Types: